parthasarathydNU/path-finder/README.md

 # Features to add

 1. Make the start and end points draggable - done
+5. Add instructions on how to use the application - done

 2. Make the grid cells dynamic based on the viewport height and width
 3. Make it work on touch screen devices
 4. Let users control the grid dimension
-5. Add instructions on how to use the application
 7. Add new algorithms
 8. Let users select color themes for the application
 9. Improve animation of walls appearing - size
+10. Make the app height and width responsive